makyo/drab-makyo.com/resume.md

 title: "R&eacute;sum&eacute;"
 ---

 Madison Scott-Clary is a software engineer and writer living in Loveland, CO.
 She works heavily with web development, both on the front- and back-end, as well as with DevOps and cloud-based solutions.
 She strives to further her knowledge within both areas, as well as to expand into other fields both within and outside of software engineering and computers.
-As a supporter and proponent of Free and Open-Source Software, she is committed to providing the best tools and products that she can using FOSS software and under FOSS licenses where appropriate
+As a supporter and proponent of Free and Open-Source Software, she is committed to providing the best tools and products that she can using FOSS and under OSI-approved licenses where appropriate.

 ## Skills